vishwakpreeti/RealtimeAnomalyDetection-/README.md

 ### Real-Time Visualization:
 Visualize results using Streamlit and store data in Elasticsearch.

-Installation
+## Installation

-Prerequisites
+### Prerequisites

 Docker and Docker Compose
 Python 3.12.5

-Setup
+## Setup

-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/vishwakpreeti/RealtimeAnomalyDetection-.git
 cd RealtimeAnomalyDetection-

-Create a .env file with the required environment variables:
+2. Create a .env file with the required environment variables:

-plaintext
-Copy code
 input=<input_topic_name>
 output=<output_topic_name>

-Build and start the Docker containers:
+3. Build and start the Docker containers:

-bash
-Copy code
 docker-compose up --build

-Usage
+# Usage
 Data Ingestion: The producer script reads financial data from .zst files in the nasdaq folder and publishes it to Kafka.
 Anomaly Detection: The consumer script applies the high-volume and Isolation Forest rules to detect anomalies in real-time.
 Visualization: Detected anomalies are visualized in Streamlit and stored in Elasticsearch for analysis.